TheSaltisHere/UCS654-Sampling-/README.md

 |Support Vector Machine  |             0.689139  |                 0.617347   |          0.61039    |       0.669565  |                0.6   |
 |KNN                     |             0.981273  |                 0.959184   |         0.922078    |           0.8   |              0.86    |

-###Cpnclusion
+##Conclusion
 By Understanding this we get highest accuracy for Descsion Tree Classifier in Simple Random Sampling with 98.5019% accuracy.

-This was created by Rishab Chakrabarti, Roll no:102003688
+##This was created by Rishab Chakrabarti, Roll no:102003688